 An appeal is an application to a higher court to reconsider the decision of a lower court.
-In all appeals except appeals from the Local Court to the District Court you will normally need to show that there has been an error of law.
+In all appeals, except appeals from the Local Court (NSW) to the District Court you will normally need to show that there has been an error of law.

-It is possible to have a conviction/penalty order that was made in your absence reversed or cancelled (annulled) in the Local Court.
+It is possible to have a conviction/penalty order that was made in your absence reversed or cancelled (annulled) in the Magistrates or Local Court.

 Appeals Against Conviction